Yoctol/bottender/docs/the-basics-actions.md

 If the `App` action receives a "hi" text message, it replies with a "Hi!" text message.
 Otherwise, the `App` action replies with a "Sorry." text message.

-> **Note:** New Bottender applications created by Create Bottender App have an `App` action as an entry point in the `src/index.js` file.
+> **Note:** New Bottender apps created by Create Bottender App have an `App` action as an entry point in the `src/index.js` file.
 However, if you are familiar with Bottender, you may rename the action or even use different structure instead.

 ## Passing Props to Actions